- Chair of Equality, Diversity and Inclusion Committee; Athena SWAN Lead

 - Emotion and cognition interactions across the lifespan

-- Applied cognition, metacognition and strategy use across the lifespan (implementation intentions, imagery, future thinking)
+- Applied cognition and cognitive plasticity across the lifespan

 Are we more forgetful when we are happy or sad?
 Is our memory impaired under stress?